npradaschnor/Fundamental-for-Data-Analysis-Project2018/README.md

 # Box plot Project 2018

-## Fundamentals of Data Analysis Module - HD Computer Science/Data Analytics at GMIT
+## HD Computer Science/Data Analytics at GMIT

+## Fundamentals of Data Analysis Module

 This repository you will find project in the notebook file named :open_file_folder: [Fundamental-of-Data-Analytics - Project 2018.ipynb](https://github.com/npradaschnor/Fundamental-for-Data-Analysis-Project2018/blob/master/Fundamental-of-Data-Analytics%20-%20Project%202018.ipynb) with investigation about box plots.
 The investigation about box plots includes the following steps: